Northampton Arts Council, Inc.

 Humanities and Science Applications.

-Applicants who have not submitted their final report for FY22 or FY21 or FY20 LCC Grants they received.
+Applicants who still need to submit their final report for FY24 or FY23 or FY22 or FY21 or FY20 LCC Grants they received.

 How to Apply – Application Opens September 1st

-The application process is entirely online with a page to upload your supplemental materials.
-Please note that the strongest applications provide clear, concise project descriptions and accurate budgets that demonstrate multiple funding sources.
+The application process is entirely online, with a page to upload your supplemental materials.
+Please note that the most potent applications provide clear, concise project descriptions and accurate budgets, demonstrating multiple funding sources.

 *PLEASE NOTE THAT THE APPLICATION MUST BE COMPLETED AND SUBMITTED THROUGH THE LCC ONLINE APPLICATION PROCESS ONLY*

-Supplemental materials are required, even if you or your group has had a presence in Northampton for some time.
-Assume that the Arts Council does not know your work.
+Supplemental materials are required, even if you or your group has been in Northampton for some time.
+Assume that the Arts Council needs to learn your work.

 What are Supplemental Materials?

 All supporting materials should be of the highest professional quality.
 If submitting a video, please specify the section of a video or audio track of the performance for the panel to review.
 The grant review committee will view each proposal for a maximum of five minutes.
-Failure to follow these guidelines will jeopardize your application.
-While we do not accept an artist’s website URL as supporting materials we do accept links to specific documentation of past projects (Youtube, Flickr, Vimeo, google photos, or any other publicly accessible link to view documentation of specific projects.)
+Follow these guidelines to ensure your application is successful.
+While we do not accept an artist’s website URL as supporting materials, we do accept links to specific documentation of past projects (YouTube, Flickr, Vimeo, Google Photos, or any other publicly accessible link to view documentation of specific projects.)

 Grant Award Amounts

 Grant awards are determined by the merit of the proposal and the funds available.
-This year the Arts Council will be awarding grants in the following categories: Dance, Literature, Media Arts, Multidisciplinary, Music, Theater, and Visual Arts.
-In past grant rounds the amount of each grant awarded has ranged from $250-$1,800.
-The Arts Council rarely awards a grant for the full cost of a project.
-Organizations and individuals are strongly encouraged to support some expenses with applicant cash, to approach other sources for funding, and seek in-kind donations of materials and labor.
+This year, the Arts Council will award grants in the following categories: Dance, Literature, Media Arts, Multidisciplinary, Music, Theater, and Visual Arts.
+In past grant rounds, each grant awarded has ranged from $250-$1,800.
+The Arts Council rarely awards a grant for the total cost of a project.
+Organizations and individuals are strongly encouraged to support some expenses with applicant cash, to approach other sources for funding, and to seek in-kind donations of materials and labor.
 Financial support from multiple sources helps demonstrate the feasibility of the proposed project.

 How Grant Recipients Are Paid